MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-availability-in-the-warehouse.md

 ### <a name="calculating-the-quantity-available-to-reserve"></a>Calculating the Quantity Available to Reserve
  The quantity available to reserve is calculated as follows:

- quantity available to reserve = total quantity in inventory - quantity on picks and movements for source documents - reserved quantity - quantity in outbound bins
+ quantity available to reserve = total quantity in stock - quantity on picks and movements for source documents - reserved quantity - quantity in outbound bins

  The following diagram shows the different elements of the calculation.